 Just like the name implies, the money in your mortgage offset account is deducted from your loan balance daily.
 For example, if you have a $200,000 loan and $15,000 in your offset account, you will only be charged interest against $185,000.
 This can considerably reduce the amount of interest you need to pay, so your monthly mortgage repayments reduce the loan amount faster.

-A mortgage offset account will even work for you if you don't have a lump sum to deposit.
-Just by depositing your salary into it each month and using it like a regular account to make payments and withdrawals etc., you can save thousands over the life of your loan.
+It will even work for you if you don't have a lump sum to deposit.
+Just by depositing your salary into the offset account each month and using it like a regular account to make payments and withdrawals etc, you can save thousands over the life of your loan.

-Another benefit of mortgage offset accounts is that they're completely tax free.
-Where you would have to pay income tax on the interest paid on a regular savings account, mortgage offset accounts carry no such penalties.
+An added benefit is that they're completely tax-free.
+Where you would have to pay income tax on the interest paid on a regular savings account, these accounts carry no such penalties.

 What to look for in an offset account

 With interest rates so low, lenders are being more competitive by offering some great features to mortgage offset accounts to make their loans more attractive.
-When we help you look for a loan with an offset account, we consider the accounts that give you as much flexibility as possible, preferably with the following features:
+When we help you look for a loan, we consider the accounts that give you as much flexibility as possible, preferably with the following features:

-How does it help to cut down on the length of my loan?
+How does it help to cut down on the term of my loan?